Online Customer ServicesGet a faster response from a member of our team.

 If you have a non-urgent medical concern, such as sickness, headaches, or mild pain, contact our helpline first for advice on where to go for assistance.

-As good as travel insurance is, some things can’t be covered.
+As good as travel insurance is, some things can’t be covered, including the following:

 Travelling against your doctor’s advice.